Onetwogr/XE/README.md

-XE , an iOS App for real estate
+XE , an iOS App for Real Estate

 Creator